Planning your journey to & From school

 A growing number of children cycle to school, taking advantage of the secure and well covered bicycle sheds at the front of school.

-Parents and carers may drop their children off at school by parking in the road-side layby on High Street.
-Alternatively, parents may use the drop-off area at the bus turnaround.
+Parents and carers are asked to be considerate of our local residents and other road users when dropping their children.
+Please note the changes to the signage on the bus turn around as this can no longer be used.
 Parents are not permitted to enter the school site to drop their children off unless with prior arrangements made as a result of special circumstances.

 There are a number of buses that service Saddleworth School.
 (Please see the additional information provided on our website showing times and destinations to support the planning of your journey).

 If you believe that you may be eligible for free travel you must contact: 0161 244 1050 and speak to a member of the team at First Greater Manchester.
 Eligibility upon a number of factors.